 BCCNM and the College of Nurses of Ontario (CNO) have partnered with the

 National Council of State Boards of Nursing to develop a new entry-to-practice exam for practical nurses.
-The Regulatory Exam - Practical NurseTM (REx-PNTM) is slated to launch Jan.
+The Regulatory Exam - Practical Nurse (REx-PN) will launch on Jan.
 4, 2022.
 If you have questions about the exam, please contact us at PNExam@bccnm.ca.

-Competencies are the integrated knowledge, skills, behaviours, attitudes, critical thinking and clinical judgment expected of an entry-level LPN to provide safe, competent and ethical care.
+Competencies are the integrated knowledge, skills, behaviours, attitudes, critical thinking, and clinical judgment expected of an entry-level LPN to provide safe, competent, and ethical care.
 Entry-level LPNs are at the point of initial registration, following graduation from a BCCNM-recognized practical nursing education program.